sleepingsaint/AI-Book/README.md

 ## Heads Up

  Since the project is still in development stage, the site name and hosting address might change frequently.
 So please refer to this repo untill further updates.

-## TODO

-* Change resource id from lowercase text to resource url